-personnel affected by a procedure are adequately and timely informed of changes in th ; and
+personnel affected by a procedure are adequately and timely informed of changes in that procedure; and

 only approved and current procedures are used.

-Determine whether the licensee reviewed and updated procedures at the frequency specified by the license or procedure.
-Determine whether revision and update of procedures is performed on a timely basis as a result of procedural deficiencies , regardless of the periodic review schedule.
+Determine whether the licensee reviewed and updated procedures at the frequency specified by the license or control procedure.
+Determine whether revision and update of procedures is performed on a timely basis as a result of procedural deficiencies identified, regardless of the periodic review schedule.

 Training.